 When it comes to spy thrillers, few authors can rank with Ian Fleming.
 Not only was he a former spy himself, the British writer also created the most famous spy in the history of fiction—we’re talking Bond.
 James Bond.
 The fearless, womanizing agent stars in more than a dozen of Fleming’s popular books, starting with 1953’s Casino Royale and concluding with the posthumously-published Octopussy and The Living Daylights.
-Since his death in 1964, other writers have continued Fleming's legacy with their own Bond novels (a series prequel is set to release this November) or screenplays.
+Since his death in 1964, other writers have continued Fleming's legacy with their own Bond novels or screenplays.

 While that’s certainly a lot of 007, it’s not a lifetime’s worth—which is why we’re supplementing your Bond intake with other equally superb spy novels.
 With their ingenious plots and compelling spy heroes and heroines, the following books will thrill any Ian Fleming die-hard.